leereilly/octocoder/README.md

 Version 2 (v2) is coming soon...

-## Save teh kitties
+## PLZ

-Please don't point your uber-impressive production apps to the example heroku URL above.
+Please don't point your uber-impressive **production** apps to the example heroku URL above.
 It's a free account with limited resources.
 Thank you!

 # Contributing

+Contributions are welcome and encouraged!
 You know the drill.

 * Fork.
 * Commit code with tests.